rjohnson2590/backbone-tutorials/Tutorial.md

         model : TextModel
     });

 After this, we need to make our view for the **collection** and write our event handlers for the collection.
 This is going to be the bulk of our moving parts for this program.
-The view for the collection will display all of our individual views as well have a button that will add a new &ldquo;blank&rdquo; text field into our page (with the default text &ldquo;Enter something here&rdquo;).
+The view for the collection will display all of our individual views as well have a button that will add a new "blank" text field into our page (with the default text "Enter something here").

     var TextCollectionView = Backbone.View.extend({
         render : function () {